Barnaby Large

 https://assets.publishing.service.gov.uk/media/605224d3e90e0752831cc844/Mr_T_Goacher_v_Merchant_Seamen_s_War_Memorial_Society___Incorporated___t.a_Care_Ashore__and__Mr_S_Todd_-3320439-2019-_Judgment.pdf

-Obtaining a finding that that the claimant was not an employee and therefore unable to bring claims concerned with her contract and for unfair dismissal.
+Obtaining a finding that that a claimant social worker was not an employee and therefore unable to bring claims concerned with her contract and for unfair dismissal.

 https://assets.publishing.service.gov.uk/media/5d3afe81e5274a4010e34009/Mrs_D_Jepson_v_Ace_Car_Hire__Worthing__Ltd_-1401913.2018.pdf